beancount/docs/docs/getting_started_with_beancount.md

 -   Currencies must be entirely in capital letters (allowing numbers and some special characters, like “\_” or “-”).
 Currency symbols (such as $ or €) are not supported.

 -   Account names do not admit spaces (though you can use dashes), and must have at least two components, separated by colons.
+Each component of an account name must begin with a capital letter or number.

 -   Description strings must be quoted, like this: `"AMEX PMNT"`.